Essentials for Healthy Living: Using Laptops with Care and Caution

 Hence being aware of the above mentioned facts, it is recommended not to use lap top computers on lap instead a hard surface such as a desk, wooden table or books would be the best option to use.
 Renowned companies are working towards renaming this digital device in order to prevent customers from improper usage.
 Nowadays devices like Defender Pad are being introduced which reduce and eliminates laptop radiation dangers.
 Use of laptop desk or laptop cooler is another option to use laptop cautiously as to minimize the health risk.
 A healthy attitude is contagious so don’t wait to catch it from others.
 Be a carrier.

-About the Author: Shamsa Hadi is a second year student of Bachelors of Science in Nursing at Aga Khan University, Pakistan, Her areas of interest are global and public health management.She can be reached [email protected]
+About the Author: Shamsa Hadi is a second year student of Bachelors of Science in Nursing at Aga Khan University, Pakistan, Her areas of interest are global and public health management.She can be reached at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2013